Reconciliation

 On July 18, 2018, the NWMO issued a Reconciliation Statement which reads as follows:

-The NWMO is committed to contribute to Reconciliation in all our work by co-creating a shared future built on rights, equity and well-being.
-In addition, the NWMO will establish a Reconciliation policy with an implementation strategy that will be measured annually and publicly reported to contribute to the Truth and Reconciliation Commission’s calls to action.
+The NWMO is committed to contribute to Reconciliation in all its work by co-creating a shared future built on rights, equity and well-being.
+In addition, the NWMO will establish a Reconciliation Policy with an implementation strategy that will be measured annually and publicly reported to contribute to the Truth and Reconciliation Commission’s calls to action.